vishalchovatiya/CPP_Templates/PART 2: All about virtual keyword C++: How virtual class works internally.md

 ```
 error: cannot dynamic_cast 'top1' (of type 'class Top*')to type 'class Left*' (source type is not polymorphic)
 ```
 - The problem is that a dynamic cast (as well as use of `typeid`) needs runtime type information about the object pointed to by `top1`.
-The compiler did not include a that because it did not think that was necessary.
-To force the compiler to include that, we can add a virtual destructor to Top:
+The compiler did not include that because it did not think that was necessary.
+To force the compiler to include that, we can add a virtual destructor to `Top`:
 ```
 class Top
 {